Why Action is Needed

 - Wolves perform a crucial role in maintaining wildlife diversity and ecosystem function.
 Turning our backs on wolves now means millions of acres of habitat will be without the benefits from wolves for years or decades to come – and some areas may never see the return of wolves.

 - Wolves west of the Rockies are few in number and at a fragile stage.
-Any loss of protection could put at risk “seed” packs like the Teanaway and Wenatchee Packs in Washington State that are critical to establishing a viable population in the Pacific West.
+Any loss of protection could put at risk “seed” packs like the Teanaway and Wenatchee Packs in Washington state and the Imnaha Pack in Oregon that are critical to establishing a viable population in the Pacific West.

 - Wolves are still dispersing into their historical range in the Pacific West states of Washington, Oregon and California.
 In 2011, a lone wolf known as OR-7 dispersed from the Imnaha Pack in Oregon to wander through California’s southern Cascades and Modoc Plateau.
 OR-7 was the first known wolf in the state of California in nearly 90 years.